Sodium Reactor Experiment: Radioactivity release

 The Sodium Reactor Experiment core, high bay, reactor gas and exhaust stack were routinely monitored with particle detectors.
 Monitoring was underway at the time of the incident.
 Two sets of documentation appear to exist concerning the release of radioactive gases in the 1959 incident.
 The first set of documents include incident reports, technical analysis and radiation monitoring reports prepared by Atomics International personnel shortly after the incident.
 The second set of documents was primarily prepared to support a defense against a lawsuit against the current property owner (Boeing) about 45 years after the incident.

 Following the incident, Atomics International personnel documented an analysis of the distribution of radioactive materials released into the reactor by the damaged fuel elements.
 The analysis reviewed the radioactive materials released into the sodium and cover gas above the reactor.
 The researchers determined the amount of radioactive materials released into the sodium, and noted the materials were removed with cold traps; the sodium was reused when the reactor returned to service.
 The document states that only radioactive xenon-133 and krypton-85 were found in the cover gas.
 Attempts to detect radioactive iodine-131 were unsuccessful; this was not explained by Atomics International at the time.
 Internal Atomics International memoranda show the gases were removed from the reactor following the incident and stored in tanks, where they were allowed to decay and then slowly released into the atmosphere.

 A summary of radioactive gases released from the Sodium Reactor Experiment over a two-month period was prepared by Boeing.
-The document summarizes internal company memoranda recording the release of radioactive gases before, during and after the July 1959 incident.
 The document notes that 28 curies of fission gases were released into the environment through a stack, in a controlled manner which met federal requirements.
+Other expert estimates indicate that the available documentation does not resolve the uncertainties about how fission gases were released following the accident, and that the total amount of radioactivity released could be higher.